2020 campaigns go digital amid fears of coronavirus spread - KVIA

 The campaign is also looking into adopting the use of Slack, a popular group communication platform, now that staffers are working from home.

 Trump, too, is not immune from the effects.
-Though he has the megaphone of the presidency, his dismissive early response to the virus and denials that a pandemic was spreading have been largely panned.
+Though the Republican has the megaphone of the presidency, and denials that a pandemic was spreading have been largely panned.

 At the same time, he’s being denied the ability to hold the freewheeling rallies that are a staple of his presidency and that allow him to blow off steam, attack rivals and often shift the media narrative.